Redwan310/Redwan/README.md

 #### I'm Professional Web Developer &  Data Entry Operator

-I am a front end web developer.
-Who are interested in creating 100% error-free website or solving any problem.
-I try to help people as much as I have education and knowledge.
+I am a front end web developer and data entry expert.
+Anyone interested in creating 100% error-free website or solving any problem can contact me.
+I try to help people with whatever education and knowledge I have.
 I love to solve problems.
-I am strategic, goal-oriented, and always work with an end goal in mind.
 Over the years, I have prided myself on producing quality work and maintaining excellent communication.
-I mostly work with web developers but I am an employee of Bangladesh Police.
+I am active on the internet most of the time.

 Skills: Html/CSS/Bootstrap/JavaScript/Jquery/Php/ Mysql/ Psd to Html